Riimu/Kit-BaseConversion/README.md

 ### Fractions ###

 In some cases, it is impossible to convert fractions accurately.
-For example, 0.1 in base 3 is 0.3333... in base 10.
+For example, 0.1 in base 3 equals 0.3333... in base 10.
 For these situations, there is a method `BaseConverter::setPrecision()`.
-A positive value over 0 indicates the number digits in these inaccurate conversions.
+A positive integer of 1 or greater indicates the number of digits in these inaccurate conversions.
 For example:

 ```php
 <?php